S5NC/CDEBYTE_Modules/README.md

 I wonder if the isolation of the RF switch they use is enough for 33 dBm module.
 For example, PE4259 (this is the IC used in SX1262 reference design, I haven't checked which IC the one used by CDEBYTE is) says 29 dB minimum and 30 dB maximum isolation.
 If the LNA's absolute maximum input when not powered is exceeded, it would cause damage to it.
 This is also another reason not to have RXEN and TXEN high at the same time, no matter whether you are transmitting or receiving.

-## Improvements
+## Next steps

-Please create an issue or PR if you have additional information, or if you would like to fund the sacrifice of another CDEBYTE or Semtech-containing module.
+Please create an issue or PR if you would like to add additional information, or if you would like to fund the sacrifice of another CDEBYTE or SX126x-containing module.